-Alongside the exhibition we have all our previous exhibitions in browser files and a well stocked library of local history and maritime books & literature.
-(See 'our archives' list here: Our Archives)
+Alongside the exhibition we have all our previous exhibitions in browser files and a well stocked library and archive of local history and maritime books & literature.
+(See 'our archives' list here: Our Archives

 Our normal opening hours are 11am to 4pm, every Wednesday to Sunday inclusive.
 Entrance is free.